atineoSE/LayoutInvalidation/ExpLayoutInvalidation/README.md

-# Example Project to show how to manually trigger a layout pass on a UIView in iOS
+# Sample project to prove how a layout pass can be triggered manually on a UIView in iOS

 The goal of this sample project is to prove that the call